maciejmika/backbase_exercise/README.md

 I created 2 test files with 4 tests in total, for sign-In and article features.

 ## How to run
+run below commands:
+1. 'mvn clean install -DskipTests' in main directory
-run 'mvn clean test' inside 'selenium_tests' directory To generate and open allure report, run:
+2. 'mvn clean test allure:report' inside 'selenium_tests' directory

+To generate and open allure report, first add absolute path of allure/bin folder (which should be located in "/selenium_tests/.allure/allure-2.14.0/bin") to PATH Environment Variable, then run:
-'allure generate target/allure-results --clean' 'allure open'
+1. 'allure generate target/allure-results --clean'
+2. 'allure open'

 ## Most important tools and libraries used:
 - Java 17
+- Maven 3.8.3
 - Junit 5
 - Selenium
 - Selenium-Jupiter